top of page

 Philosophy of Race

-Coming Fall 2021.
-In this capstone seminar, we will explore issues of race, racism, and racialization in the US and globally.
-Students will grapple with historical and contemporary issues in the philosophy of race and address some of our society's longest lasting and most urgent questions.
+We explore issues of race, racism, and racialization in the US and globally.
+Students grapple with historical and contemporary issues in the philosophy of race and address some of our society's longest lasting and most urgent questions.
+We consider the metaphysics of race, racialization and colonialism, the nature of racism, and proposals for anti-racist action.

 Baruch Logic: Digital Humanities Curriculum Development